Judge: US must provide limited info on Khashoggi death tape

 In its lawsuit, the Justice Initiative said disclosure of the records, including the tape, was necessary for the public to evaluate the federal government’s response to the killing.

 “Today’s court order is a crucial victory in addressing the Trump administration’s shameful cover-up of Jamal Khashoggi’s murder,” Amrit Singh, a lawyer for the Justice Initiative, said in a statement.
-“The Court’s judgment is a vital step towards ending impunity for the murder.” but said Saudi Arabia has “been a terrific ally.”
+“The Court’s judgment is a vital step towards ending impunity for the murder.”